joaquinarellanes/cms_hospital/README.md

 | Hospital Ownership             | 01: `hospitalownership`<br>05: `hospitalownership`<br>07: `hospitalownership`<br>10: `hospitalownership`     | 03: `hospitalownership`<br>04: `hospitalownership`<br>07: `hospitalownership`<br>10: `hospitalownership`     | 01: `hospitalownership`<br>04: `hospitalownership`<br>07: ``<br>10: ``     | 01: ``<br>03: ``<br>04: ``<br>07: ``<br>10: ``     | 01: ``<br>04: ``<br>07: ``<br>10: ``     | 01: ``<br>04: ``<br>07: ``<br>10: ``<br>11: ``     | 01: ``<br>04: ``<br>07: ``<br>10: ``     | 02: ``<br>04: ``<br>08: `` |

 # Variable Notes
 In 2020, Hospital ID is changed to string format.
 Remember to destring and replace, beginning with 2020, month 1.
+It is also important to note that Hospital ID, starting with 2020, month 1, is given a leading "0" for all Hospital IDs with values less than 100,000